devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 ## Running FASTQC
 ###A. Stage your data

-Create a working directory for your analysis
+Change directories to your home directory, and if you don't already have it create a working directory for your analysis:

     cd
-    mkdir dc_workshop
+    mkdir dc_workshop 		#ONLY do this if you don't have this directory.

-Give it three three subdirectories
+Make three new subdirectories:

     mkdir dc_workshop/data
     mkdir dc_workshop/docs
     mkdir dc_workshop/results

-The sample data we will be working with is in a hidden directory, we will move it to our working directory
+The trimmed data we will be working with is in a the directory we copied over yesterday.
+For the purposes of this section, we will move some of them (the raw fastq files) to our `data` directory in `dc_workshop`:

-    mv ~/.dc_sampledata_lite/untrimmed_fastq/ ~/dc_workshop/data/
+    mv -R ~/dc_sample_data/untrimmed_fastq/  ~/dc_workshop/data/

 ###B. Run FastQC